-As of December 31, 2020, the Company had cash of \$3.3 million.
-For the year ended December 31, 2020, the Company incurred a net loss of \$14.1 million and, as of December 31, 2020, its accumulated deficit was \$118.9 million.
-For the year ended December 31, 2020, the Company had \$0.7 million of revenue from the commercial sale of products or services.
+As of December 31, 2021, the Company had cash of \$11.0 million.
+For the year ended December 31, 2021, the Company incurred a net loss of \$18.1 million and, as of December 31, 2021, its accumulated deficit was \$137.0 million.
+For the year ended December 31, 2021, the Company had \$0.5 million of revenue from the commercial sale of products or services.
 The Company expects to continue to incur operating losses and net cash outflows until it generates a level of revenue to support its cost structure.
 There is no assurance that the Company will achieve profitable operations, and, if achieved, whether it will be sustained on a continued basis.
 These factors indicate substantial doubt about the Company's ability to continue as a going concern within one year after the date the financial statements are filed.
 The Company's consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets and satisfaction of liabilities in the ordinary course of business; no adjustments have been made relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company not continue as a going concern.

-The Company intends to fund ongoing activities by utilizing its current cash on hand, cash received from the sale of its PoNS device in Canada and by raising additional capital through equity or debt financings.
-As discussed further in Note 10, in January 2021, the Company received \$1.3 million in net proceeds from the exercise of warrants issued in the March 2020 registered direct offering and on February 1, 2021, closed a public offering and received net proceeds of approximately \$9.6 million.
+The Company intends to fund ongoing activities by utilizing its current cash on hand, cash received from the sale of its PoNS device in Canada and the U.S. and by raising additional capital through equity or debt financings as well as by using its equity line facility entered into on September 1, 2021 with Lincoln Park Capital Fund, LLC ("Lincoln Park"), which is subject to certain limitations and conditions.
 There can be no assurance that the Company will be successful in raising that additional capital or that such capital, if available, will be on terms that are acceptable to the Company.
 If the Company is unable to raise sufficient additional capital, the Company may be compelled to reduce the scope of its operations and planned capital expenditures.